 We stayed at the Artezen Hotel in the Financial District and was delighted with it.
 The Artezen Hotel is a small luxury hotel with above sized rooms, comfy beds, free snacks and an empty mini bar ready for personal use.
 It offers rooms with two queen sized beds (something that is often hard to find in New York), and enough room for multiple suitcases and people.

 The location was exceptional.
 We were about 50 steps to the Fulton subway station with easy one train access to Chelsea and the Theatre District.
 In addition, we were a couple blocks from the 9/11 Memorial and Museum, and Wall Street.

-Day one of our New York Itinerary 2 Day
+Day one of our 2 Day New York City Itinerary

-I feel like I should rename day one of our New York itinerary 2 day as “the day that my feet asked for a divorce”…
+I feel like I should rename day one of our 2 day New York City itinerary as “the day that my feet asked for a divorce”…

 New York is such a great walking city.
 It is basically flat with so much to see, do and eat everywhere you go that it is easy to start walking and quite frankly, never stop.
 On a beautiful day, it is the best way to explore New York.